Tuesday, January 19, 2021

 Fortune favours the brave.

-Back in December 1977, an Australian unit met a strong Indian unit at Brisbane.
+Back in December 1977, Australia met a strong Indian unit in Brisbane.
 Bishan Bedi floored the Australians in the first innings while India were undone by a rather inexperienced Australian bowling attack.
 Australia summoned Bob Simpson to salvage the pride of the Australian cricket and the veteran responded with 89 in the second innings as Australia gave India 341 to win the Test.
 The legendary Sunil Gavaskar led from the front and despite the fall of wickets, India kept the hopes alive and in the end, fell short by 16 runs.
 India lost the series by 3-2.

 Gabba witnessed a classic on that day and in the 80s, Australia have a bitter experience at the venue against England, New Zealand, and West Indies.
 Brisbane used to set the tempo for the visitors and the outcomes were frustrating for the home side.